dimitrit/pal1dcsg/readme.md

 generator.
 Each tone generator has a frequency synthesis and attenuation section.
 The noise generator supports a noise source and attenuator.
 The three tone generators and the noise source are mixed and passed to an output buffer.
-As the SN76489 output pin drives a maximum of 10mA, the board includes a simple amplifier circuit to allow a speaker to be connected.
+As the SN76489 output pin drives a maximum of 10mA, the circuit includes a simple amplifier circuit to allow a speaker to be connected.

+## Acknowledgements

+PAL-1 and the PAL-1 logo used with kind permission of Liu Ganning.

 ## References
 1. Liu Ganning, ‘PAL-1 Microcomputer User Manual’, 2020 <http://pal.aibs.ws/assets/PAL_en.pdf> [accessed 21 July 2022].